 Swedish childcare & Education

 Do you have any international schools?

-Yes, we have many international schools located in Stockholm.
-Depending on the age of your children, contact appropariate school for more information how to get your child(ren) enrolled.
+Depending on the age of your children, contact the appropriate school for more information how to get your child(ren) enrolled.

 When does school start and end in Sweden?